Acelogic/Acelogic/README.md

 <!--ABOUT ME CODE-->
 📀 **About myself**<br>

-✔️ I am **Miguel Cruz**, currently pursuing my bachelors from Suny Oswego in *Computer Science*.<br>

-✔️ I am interested in Desktop and Mobile Operating System development and security since 2011 starting with IOS 5 and Android Gingerbread<br>
+✔️ I am **Miguel Cruz**, a Software Developer interested in Desktop and Mobile Operating System development and security since 2011 starting with IOS 5  and Android Gingerbread<br>

-✔️ I have experience in FULL stack web development<br>
+✔️ I have experience in FULL stack web development and also embedded development<br>

 ✔️ I have been the participant of Open-source projects, Robotic competitions, and Startup Incubators starting from 2014.